-Specialized roofing equipment, like the Equipter RB4000, will help your business book more jobs, finish more projects, and save wear-and-tear on your roofers.
-If you’re too swamped now to make a roofing equipment upgrade, start gathering information so you can make a decision when the schedule slows down a bit.
+Specialized roofing equipment, like the Equipter RB4000, will help your business book more jobs, finish more projects, and save wear and tear on your roofers.
+If you’re too swamped now to make a roofing equipment upgrade, start gathering information or rent an Equipter so you can make a decision when the schedule slows down a bit.

 7. Take care of yourself.

 Recent research revealed that a six-hour workday creates the ideal productive workplace environment.
 Yeah, we laughed at that one too—the reality is that most of us can’t cut back our workdays that much.
 However, it’s still essential to give your brain a break occasionally during peak roofing season so you can maintain productivity.
-Take regular brief breaks during the day to do something you enjoy: sit in the shade for a few minutes, bike around the block, watch a ridiculous video, or hunt Pokémon.
+Take regular brief breaks during the day to do something you enjoy: sit in the shade for a few minutes, go for a walk around the block, watch a ridiculous video, or listen to a podcast.